canburaks/pixly-app/readme.md

-# A deprecated movie recommendation engine: Pixly
+# Pixly: Movie Recommendation Engine

-Pixly is a movie recommendation engine that uses [MovieLens data](https://grouplens.org/datasets/movielens/).
+Pixly is a deprecated movie recommendation engine that uses [MovieLens data](https://grouplens.org/datasets/movielens/).
 It was a learning project that opened the doors of the full-stack web development world to me.

 ## Tech Stack